pvcraven/web-development-class/source/assignments/static_content_generators/static_content_generators.rst

 * Table of Contents
 * Multiple types of styles

+Check for case issues.
+If you link baseball.jpg but name the image Baseball.jpg then it will work on your computer, but fail when deployed.

 Turn in a the following links.
 Please clearly label each link and follow the order below: